 In 1986 Dropsie College became the Annenberg Research Institute, a center for post-doctoral research in the comparative history and traditions of Judaism, Christianity and Islam, granting residency fellowships to distinguished scholars from all over the world.
 In 1993 the Institute merged with the School of Arts and Sciences of the University of Pennsylvania to form its Center for Judaic Studies.
 The Center, which was renamed the Center for Advanced Judaic Studies in 1998, became the Herbert D. Katz Center for Advanced Judaic Studies in 2008 .

-The Library's archive holds the institutional records of Dropsie College, its faculty, students, and library, the professional papers of some of its faculty, as well as the personal papers of over fifty Jewish American scholars and community leaders who lived in Philadelphia in the late nineteenth and early twentieth centuries.
-Among them are the papers of Isaac Leeser, Sabato Morais, Mayer Sulzberger, Moses Aaron Dropsie and Cyrus Adler.
-There are two significant Yiddish archival collections: the papers of B.Z.
-Goldberg and Elias Schulman as well as a number of valuable multi-media resources, including the Harvard Sheldon Jewish American Research Library and the recently acquired Lenkin Family Collection of Photography, which contains over 4,000 original 19th century photographs of the Holy Land.
+The Library's archive holds the institutional records of Dropsie College; those of its faculty, students, and library; the professional papers of some of its faculty; as well as the personal papers of over 50 Jewish American scholars and community leaders who lived in Philadelphia in the late 19th and early 20th centuries.
+Among them are the papers of Isaac Leeser, Sabato Morais, Mayer Sulzberger, Moses Aaron Dropsie, and Cyrus Adler.
+There are two significant Yiddish archival collections, the papers of B.Z.
+Goldberg and Elias Schulman, as well as a number of valuable multi-media resources, including the Harvard Sheldon Jewish American Research Library and the recently acquired Lenkin Family Collection of Photography, which contains over 4,000 original 19th-century photographs of the Holy Land.
 The most important recent acquisition was the gift in 2012 of the Arnold and Deanne Kaplan Collection of Early American Judaica, consisting of over 11,000 items.
-It is the foremost collection of its kind in the world, documenting Jewish life around the Atlantic world from the 16th - 19th centuries.
+It is the foremost collection of its kind in the world, documenting Jewish life around the Atlantic world from the 16th-to-19th centuries.